-This module aims to:

-- explain the role and function of management within organisations in the construction, land and estate management industries, both public and private sectors; - explore the question "what is management?" and to distinguish it from leadership; - consider the role of change as a central theme as organisations seek to come to terms with issues that are constantly impacting, both positively and negatively, on the people, management and the structures of businesses; - consider contemporary organisational behaviour as applied to the relevant sectors of industry.
+This module explores the question of "what is management?" and seeks to distinguish it from leadership.
+It explains the role and function of management within organisations in the construction and the built environment.
+It also considers the role of change as a central theme as organisations seek to come to terms with issues that are constantly impacting, both positively and negatively, on the people, management and the structures of organisations.